mouseless/learn-css/css/image-container/image-container.md

 }
 ```

-With this way, the image fully fits inside the container, however the aspect
+With this way, the image fully matches the dimensions of the container,
-ratio of the image may be lost.
-We can use _object-fit_ property to overcome
+however the aspect ratio of the image may be lost.
+We can alter the _object-fit_
-that issue.
+property to protect the aspect ratio to overcome that issue.

 #### Margin/Padding Issue

-Another problem with this style is, if we want some margin or padding for the
+A problem occurs with this approach is, if we want some margin or padding for
-image, the image will shift inside the container.
+the image, the image will shift inside the container.
 We can set padding of the
-parent container but in some cases it may not be the best solution.
+parent container and reduce its size accordingly but in some cases it may
+not be the best solution.

-There way to solve this problem is to use ```@container``` queries.
+A way to solve this problem is to use ```@container``` queries.
 Those
 queries can provide size information about a html element.
 If we get the size
-of the container, we can calculate the necessary size and margin for the image
+of the container, we can calculate the necessary dimensions and margin for the
+image to achieve the visual we need.

 ```css
 @container image-container-fixed (min-width:1px) {